daniloewerton/todoListBase/README.md

 ## Requirements

 - JDK 17;
+- Docker;
+- Dbeaver (or any client SQL software)
-- Docker.
+- Redis Insight.

 ## Instalation

-1ª - Clone the repository
+1ª - Clone the repository;

 ```
 git clone https://github.com/daniloewerton/todoListBase.git
 ```

-2ª - Install dependencies with maven
+2ª - Install dependencies with maven;

-4ª - Run the 'docker compose up' command in project root directory
+4ª - Run the 'docker compose up' command in project root directory;

-4ª - Run the project using an Java IDE
+4ª - Run the project using an Java IDE.

 The app will be up in http://localhost:8080

 The swagger UI documentation will be UP in http://localhost:8080/swagger-ui/index.html